llvm/llvm-project/lldb/docs/resources/lldbdap.md

 * the [human-readable specification](https://microsoft.github.io/debug-adapter-protocol/specification), and
 * the [JSON-schema specification](https://github.com/microsoft/debug-adapter-protocol/blob/main/debugAdapterProtocol.json).

-Sometimes, lldb-dap also adds proprietary extensions to the protocol.
-To take advantage of those proprietary protocol extensions, IDE-specific support code is needed, usually inside the VS Code extension.
+lldb-dap adds some additional non-standard extensions to the protocol.
+To take advantage of those extensions, IDE-specific support code is needed, usually inside the VS Code extension.
 When adding a new extension, please first look through the [issue tracker of the Debug Adapter Protocol](https://github.com/microsoft/debug-adapter-protocol/issues) to check if there already is a proposal serving your use case.
 If so, try to take inspiration from it.
 If not, consider opening an upstream issue.

-To avoid naming collisions with potential future extensions of the Debug Adapter protocol, all proprietary extensions should use the prefix `$__lldb_extension` in their JSON property names.
+To avoid naming collisions with potential future extensions of the Debug Adapter protocol, all non-standard extensions should use the prefix `$__lldb_extension` in their JSON property names.

 ### Debugging the Debug Adapter Protocol